thisismatu/dotfiles/mac/README.md

 ## Terminal theme

-This folder also contains my preferred Terminal theme, [Cuicca](Cuicca.terminal).
-To use it, open the file and click on the "Import" button in the Terminal preferences.
+To use the [Cuicca](Cuicca.terminal) theme, click on the "Import" button in the Terminal preferences and locate it.